INTERNATIONAL PSYCHOANALYTICAL ASSOCIATION

 THE RESEARCH TRAINING PROGRAMMEME

-Further information about the RTP: A sense of the vigor of discussions and more about the background and philosophy of the RTP can be found in an earlier publication published as a Guest Editorial in the International Journal of Psycho-Analysis, 1997, Volume 78, 643-651; by Emde, R. N., & Fonagy, P., entitled An emerging culture for psychoanalytic research?; it is also available on PEP-WEB.
+Further information on the RTP: Further awareness of the vitality of discussions and additional information on the RTP’s background and philosophy can be found in an earlier paper published as a Guest Editorial in the International Journal of Psycho-Analysis, (1997, Volume 78, 643-651) by Emde, R. N., & Fonagy, P. and titled, "An Emerging Culture for Psychoanalytic Research?" also available on PEP-WEB.

-• Application (maximum of 6 pages) should include:
+- Application (maximum of 6 pages long)

-c) a summary of the proposed project
+- Summary of proposed project